Rabies in Niagara

 A Public Health inspector will contact you to collect some information, including confirming your animal's health status and to explain the 10-day observation period.

-All animals in Ontario must have current rabies vaccination as per Ontario Regulation 557.
+Certain animals set out in Ontario Regulation 567 must have current rabies vaccination as per Ontario Regulation 567.
 If your animal was involved in a bite or scratch incident, the assigned health inspector will follow-up with the animal's vaccination status and recommend ways to get your animal vaccinated if there is financial need.

 Vaccination may be considered in the following circumstances.